 It is important to realize what the Pyramid Scheme really means.

-The best way how to distinguish between those two is to check whether the system has a product to sell.
-IF there is no product and the company heavily relies on recruiting pay close attention.
+If there is no product and the company heavily relies on recruiting pay close attention.
 Most likely it is a pyramid scheme.

 On the other hand, a legitimate MLM has also a product to sell.
 So you have the possibility to earn money also by selling the products.
-Truth be told, most MLM distributors earn only from recruiting.

-These are signs of the typical pyramid schemes.
+These are signs of typical pyramid schemes.

 You can use this checklist whenever you want to evaluate a company that recruits new members and promises them huge monthly incomes, especially working from home.

-What is the Price to Join?
+What is the Price to Join iBuumerang?

 First of all, you need to do is to purchase the standby enrollment kid.